-After using the Magnetic Letter Sensory Bin to work letter recognition, your kids can practice matching letters using this Magnetic Letter Match Activity!
+After using the Magnetic Letter Sensory Bin to work on learning the ABC’s, your kids can practice matching letters using this Magnetic Letter Match Activity!
 It’s a fun, hands-on way for pre-readers to identify letters, explore their shapes, and build visual discrimination skills.

 Magnetic Letter Match Activity: